 Giethoorn, the village with no roads, which is often called the Dutch Venice is located 121 kilometers away from Amsterdam.
 It’s definitely worth visiting during your trip to Holland.
 But it’s not that easy to get to.
 A journey from Amsterdam to Giethoorn by public transport (train and bus) will take 2 – 2,5 hours one way.

-The price is good, as when you travel independently you’ll need to pay almost € 50 for transport only.
+The price is very reasonable, as when you travel independently you’ll need to pay almost € 50 for transport only.
 Joining the tour will let you save time and avoid waiting at the bus stops and stations.

 Giethoorn tours departures times: